 Yes, my wife, Renate, owns A Beautiful Wedding.
-Her company offers several full-service wedding packages as well as ala carte items that are designed to help ease the stress of planning for our couples.
+Her company offers several full-service wedding packages that are designed to help ease the stress of planning for our couples.
 It can be difficult to pull together all the details for your wedding ceremony, especially when you are coming from out of town, and ABW has made it easy and affordable for you to have the perfect wedding day.
 Flowers, photographer, chairs and an arch decorated with silk florals and tulle... even rose petals for the aisle!
 In some cases.
 We are happy to be of service for couples who have already retained an officiant, but would like to have us simply coordinate their wedding ceremony.
 We love all aspects of the wedding ceremony and are happy to help you put together your dream wedding, even if you have another officiant.
 Visit A Beautiful Wedding's Destination Wedding & Elopement Packages for more information.

 Can you help us with a photographer?

 Most definitely.
 Visit A Beautiful Wedding's Destination Wedding & Elopement Packages page for more information on photography packages.

 How long is the wedding ceremony?

 It's completely up to you.
 My average ceremony runs about 15-20 minutes, but will depend alot on what you would like to include.
 You are always welcome to include readings or songs done by friends or family members, special acts of celebration such as a Sand Ceremony or Rose Exchange, in which case, the ceremony would of course, be a bit longer.
 I am very much about my couples and am happy to create a ceremony that really reflects the two of you.

 Absolutely.
 Your vows are your words of love and commitment to each other, and are one of the most important aspects of your ceremony.

 We both have children from previous relationships.
 Can we include our children in the ceremony?